-Clients often ask me about my process, so I’ve decided to describe it all here.
-I’ve used images taken from the most recent brand identity I’ve created – fitness and life coaching brand, Most Motivated.
-Here are the steps I take when creating a logo…
+Since clients often ask me about my process, I’ve decided to describe it all here.
+I’ve used images taken from the brand identity I created for fitness and life coaching brand, Most Motivated.
+So here is how the magic happens…

 My process begins with a conversation with you, the client.
 The goal being to learn as much as possible about your company – its culture, values, target demographic – and ultimately, craft an effective logo.